freecashorg/FEIP/README.md

 -------
 FEIP(Freecash extended Improvement Protocol) is the standard for Freecash ecology.
 The difference from FIP/BIP is that FEIP is the protocol for the useage of OP_RETURN.
-For the long-term growth of Freecash ecology，we strongly recommend that the third-party Dapps follow FEIP.
+For the long-term growth of Freecash ecology，we strongly recommend that third-party Dapps follow FEIP.

 ## License
 -------